Defence Budget 2018 is another farce, 1.58% allocated for defence

 Our forces need modernisation on the priority basis, but this budget seems far too less to fulfil the shortages of our forces.

-One thought on “Defence Budget 2018 is another farce, 1.58% allocated for defence”
+One response to “Defence Budget 2018 is another farce, 1.58% allocated for defence”